microsoft/aroworkshop/_entries/03-07 networking.md

 ### Scaling

 OpenShift allows one to scale up/down the number of pods for each part of an application as needed.
 This can be accomplished via changing our *replicaset/deployment* definition (declarative), by the command line (imperative), or via the web UI (imperative).
 In our deployment definition (part of our `ostoy-fe-deployment.yaml`) we stated that we only want one pod for our microservice to start with.
-This means that the Kubernetes Replication Controler will always strive to keep one pod alive.
+This means that the Kubernetes Replication Controller will always strive to keep one pod alive.

 {% collapsible %}